|Student Loan Repayment Options in Massachusetts|

 What loan repayment opportunities are there for faculty members?

 The Health Resources and Services Administration of the U.S. Department of Health and Human Services offers Health professions faculty from disadvantaged backgrounds can receive up to a maximum of $40,000 towards repayment of their student loans in exchange for educating tomorrow's clinicians.
-To find more about the Faculty Loan Repayment Program, visit the website.
+To find out more, visit the Faculty Loan Repayment Program website.

 Has NASW-MA ever filed legislation to create a loan repayment program for social workers?